CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

    $ exit
    ```

-### Check the current "heapsize" and "maxram" settings for a worker node
+### Check the default "heapsize" and "maxram" settings for a worker node

 1. Connect to a worker node